Sports physicals

 Can my child complete an annual exam and a sports physical in one visit?

-When to get a sports physical
+When do you get a sports physical?

 You should schedule a sports physical at least six weeks before an upcoming sports season.
 This allows plenty of time for your child to receive any necessary treatments before getting cleared to play.